 Dehumidifiers can run for extended periods of time:

-- If it’s working properly: dehumidifiers with a coolant leak/low refrigerant or other problem won’t be able to pull moisture from the air enough to make much of a difference.
+- If it’s working properly: dehumidifiers with a coolant leak/low refrigerant or other problems won’t be able to pull moisture from the air enough to make much of a difference.
 That means they’ll run and run and run without helping much and will drive up your energy bill because the compressor may never shut off!

 Should a dehumidifier be on its own circuit?

 For example, let’s say you have a 35 pint dehumidifier that draws about 500W when it’s running on high/fully working.
-Home circuit breakers/home wiring circuits are rated about 80% of their maximum trip current, so for a 15A circuit that’s about 1,440W we can expect to have available at 120V.
+Home circuit breakers/home wiring circuits are rated for about 80% of their maximum trip current, so for a 15A circuit that’s about 1,440W we can expect to have available at 120V.

 Therefore, 1,440W – 500W = ~940W we have left to share with other appliances.
 That won’t work for using a toaster oven, air fryer, or electric heater on the same circuit.
 You’d need to plug those into their own circuit since they often use 1,000W+ of power).